antoniocshields/linux-challenge-journal/README.md

 Afterward, verify that the program is no longer available as an installed package.

-**Submit:** Evidence that the package has been successfully removed.
+**Evidence that the package has been successfully removed:**

----
+`2026-09-20 21:22:05 remove nano:amd64 7.2-2ubuntu0.2 <none>` in dpkg.log file,
+`-bash: /usr/bin/nano: No such file or directory` when using the command: `nano testfile.txt`

+##

 ### Practical Challenge — Find the Right Place